codestreet-tech/StyleGuide/docs/index.md

     }
     let optionalInt = Int(string)
     ```

 ### Acronyms and Initialisms

-Names containing common acronyms and initialisms (such as URL, ID, API, or HTTP) should treat the acronym as a single word, keeping it fully capitalized.
-This applies to both UpperCamelCase type names and lowerCamelCase variable names.
-Avoid using mixed-case variants.
+Names containing common acronyms and initialisms (such as URL, ID, API, or HTTP) should treat the acronym as a regular word.
+Capitalize only the first letter of the acronym (unless it is the very first word in a lowerCamelCase identifier, in which case it is all lowercase).

-This practice improves clarity by treating well-known acronyms as indivisible units, which is how developers mentally read them.
+This practice improves readability by avoiding distinct capitalization rules for different words and preventing ambiguous groupings like XMLHTTPREQUEST (vs XmlHttpRequest).

-!!! success "Збс"
+!!! success "Збс (Good)"
-    ```swift
-    var requestURL: URL
-    let userID: Int
-    let htmlContent: String
+    ```swift // Acronyms are normalized: "Url", "Id", "Html", "Api" var requestUrl: URL let userId: Int let htmlContent: String // "html" is lowercase because it starts the variable

+    struct ApiClient {
+        func downloadHtml() { ... }
+    }
+    ```
+!!! danger "Хуїта (Bad)"
+    ```swift // Avoid fully capitalized acronyms in the middle of names var requestURL: URL let userID: Int let HTMLContent: String

     struct APIClient {
         func downloadHTML() { ... }
-    }
-    ```

-!!! danger "Хуїта"
-    ```swift
-    // Avoid mixed-case or partially-lowercased acronyms.
-    var requestUrl: URL
-    let userId: Int
-    let anHtmlDocument: String

-    struct ApiClient {
-        func downloadHtml() { ... }
     }
     ```